jutonz/tlapse/README.md

 * `tlapse capture_single` - Capture an image using the tethered camera
 * `tlapse until_sunset` - Generate a gphoto2 command which captures images until sunset

+#### Alpha CLI

+These are early-stage features which are likely to change quite a bit before they're ready for prime time.

+* `tlapse alpha capture` - Capture a series of timelapse images (see `tlapse alpha capture --help` for options)

 ## API